joseeph/liveboardcast/readme.md

 this is web app project which aims to collect infos and provide links of anchor of main popluar liveboardcast website in china.

 ###tech include:
--backend: express + node-webcrawler
+- backend: express + node-webcrawler
--front-end: vuejs
+- front-end: vuejs